-On day two in Milano, I left the apartment with a destination in mind.
-I was going to walk from where I was staying, to Piazza Scala, the square facing the world famous theatre, La Scala, and then I was going to visit the Gallerie d’Italia, an art museum whose entrance is on the square, and which I’d never visited before.
+On Day 2 in Milano, I left the apartment with a destination in mind.
+I was going to walk from where I was staying, to Piazza Scala, the square facing the world famous theater, La Scala, and then I was going to visit the Gallerie d’Italia, an art museum whose entrance is on the square, and which I had never visited before.

 Not having any particular time restrictions, I leisurely made my way towards the center of town.

 Milano, to me, is such a fascinating mix of old and new.
 Living in New York City, I am not easily impressed with tall buildings, but the ones in Milano, they are really something else!
 It is really a well thought-out city.
 The tall buildings are not built one on top of the other, but rather, with public space surrounding them, making it a very interesting and enjoyable experience to visit them.